erenYeager98/lifecyclemethods/README.md

-# Ex.No:2 To create a HelloWorld Activity using all lifecycles methods to display messages.
+# Ex.No:3a Develop program to create a text field and a button “Navigate”.
+When you enter “www.gmail.com” and press navigate button it should open google page using Implicit Intents.

 ## AIM:

-To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.
+To create a navigate button using Implicit Intent to display the gmail page using Android Studio.

 ## EQUIPMENTS REQUIRED:

 Latest Version Android Studio

 ## ALGORITHM:
 Step 1: Open Android Stdio and then click on File -> New -> New project.

-Step 2: Then type the Application name as HelloWorld and click Next.
+Step 2: Then type the Application name as ImplicitIntent and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.